Superior Accident Tolerant Fuel via Enhanced Technology (SAFETY)

 - Royal Institute of Technology (KTH) (Academic, Sweden)

 Associate Professor, Head of division, Microstructure Physics, Department of Physics

 My research interest is focused on the relation between properties and microstructure of materials, and how properties and microstructure are affected by processing, heat treatment and in-service...

 Christian Ekberg is the holder of Stena’s Chair in Industrial Materials Recycling since 2007 and since 2012 professor of Nuclear Chemistry.
-He is also group leader for nuclear chemistry / industrial...
+He is also division manager for nuclear chemistry /...

 Professor, Chemistry and Chemical Engineering, Environmental Inorganic Chemistry

 Dr. Itai Panas is Professor in Theoretical Chemistry at the Division for Chemical and Biological Engineering.
 In his research he employs and develops quantum chemical conceptual tools to study a wide...